 Regardless of the consequences.

-She approached Him with timid steps,
+Approaching Him with timid steps,

-Expecting to beg and plead,
+She expected to beg and plead,

-For acceptance back in to His fold,
+For acceptance back in to His fold;

 Submissive, on bended knee.

-And as He gently spoke her name,
+But then He gently spoke her name,

-Her despair began to melt.
+And her despair began to melt.

 Her Spirit soared with recognition,